noorlinnea/mon_fla_speciation_inversions/README.md

 # mon_fla_speciation_inversions
-Unix and R commands as jupyter notebooks associated with the publication (in prep.).
+Unix and R commands and jupyter notebooks associated with the publication (in prep.).